- Traveling in the First Half of the Year

 Then, venture out and take a walk around the Great Pyramid of Giza.
 They are the only Seven Wonders of the Ancient World that left standing.
 Together with the Sphinx, they look the best in January under a blue clear sky.

 Don’t forget to get a taste of the city’s biggest Islamic monument at the Sultan Ahmed Mosque, you will also get the best panoramic view of Cairo’s skyline at the terrace.
-Check out “Exploring Cairo: 4-day Itinerary and City Walk” for an itinerary to explore the best of Cairo has to offer.
+Check out “” for an itinerary to explore the best of Cairo has to offer.

 Recommended by Kenny of Knycx Journeying.